Questions on Static Cosmology

-My ongoing research in mathematical cosmology has produced static solutions to Einstein’s Field Equations which are consistent with cosmic redshift and do not require an expanding universe.
-The various metrics associated with these solutions differ from the LambdaCDM Friedman-Robertson Walker (FRW) metric in that the tt component of g is not unity but rather a function of r, while the rr component is a function of r rather than the dynamical scale factor a(t).
+Ongoing research in cosmology has produced static solutions to Einstein’s field equations which are consistent with cosmic redshift and do not require an expanding universe.
+The various metrics associated with these solutions differ from the ΛCDM Friedman-Lemaitre-Robertson-Walker (FLRW) metric in that the time component g00 of the metric is a function of r, while the radial component g11 is also a function of r and does not include the dynamical scale factor a(t).

-It is possible to inject a redshift-distance relation into a static metric by allowing the tt component of g to be a function of r, as I proved in my paper on the home page of this website.
-Einstein, in his original static theory, set the tt component equal to unity.
-This was why his model could not accomodate the cosmic Hubble redshift, and why he subsequently adopted the expanding universe Big Bang model based on the FRW metric, first introduced by Friedman in 1922.
+It is possible for a static metric to obey a redshift-distance relation by allowing the time component g00 to be a function of r, as was proved in the paper entitled A Static Cosmological Model, MOND, and the Galactic Rotation Curve found on the home page of this website.
+Einstein, in his original static cosmology, set the time component equal to unity.
+His theory was thus unable accomodate the Hubble redshift.
+In response to this, he adopted the expanding universe or big bang model, based on the FLRW metric first introduced by Friedman in 1922.

-Einstein’s rejection of static models has had a major influence on the development of cosmology over the past century.
-As a result, few prominent physicists have investigated static models.
-Notable exceptions are Fritz Zwicky, who suggested that cosmic redshift might be explained in a static universe by postulating a phenomenon called “tired light”.
-A suitable mechanism for tired light, however, could not be found, and Zwicky’s theory was abandoned.
+Einstein’s rejection of static models has had a major influence on the development of cosmological theory.
+As a result of his work, few physicists have investigated static models.
+Notable exceptions are Fritz Zwicky, who suggested that cosmic redshift might be explained in a static universe by a phenomenon called tired light.
+A suitable mechanism for tired light, however, was never found, and Zwicky’s theory was subsequently abandoned.

-A second exception is Robert (?)
-Dicke, who in the 1950’s proposed a static model in which cosmic redshift was explained by a variable speed of light (VSL).
-The problem with metric VSL theories, however, is that any change in the speed of light also affects the rate of the flow of time, so that light velocity can be made constant through a trivial transformation of the time coordinate.
-The only way to accommodate a nontrivial varying speed of light is to introduce either a fifth dimension or another free variable, such as a scalar potential.
-Indeed, Dicke soon abandoned his VSL theory in favor of the Brans-Dicke theory, a scalar-tensor theory which introduces a scalar potential in addition to the metric.
+A second exception is Robert H. Dicke, who in the 1950’s proposed a static model in which cosmic redshift was explained by a variable speed of light (VSL).
+One complication related to metric VSL theories, however, is that variations in the speed of light affect the g00 component of the metric, and thus the rate of time flow.
+Light velocity can therefore be made constant through a transformation of the time coordinate.
+To accommodate a varying speed of light in a nontrivial way, an extra dimension or additional free variable, such as a scalar potential, must be introduced.
+Perhaps this explains why Dicke abandoned his VSL model in favor of the Brans-Dicke theory, a scalar-tensor theory in which includes a scalar potential.

-Now, on the surface of the earth, for example, the “latitudinal axes”, ie the geodesics of constant longitude, diverge from the south pole, and there is no contradiction in this case.
-This is because the surface of the earth is described by true Riemannian geometry.
-Relativistic metrics, in contrast, describe pseudo-Riemannian geometry, in which one—but only one—dimension, normally time, has a length of opposite sign.
-If only one dimension has a length of opposite sign, how can axes in that dimension diverge?
-Would there not need to be two dimensions of opposite sign to accomodate this divergence?
-My sense is yes.
-Of course, in a different context (the context of 5-dimensional variable mass theories), I suspect there may be two dimensions of time, namely t and s, where s is proper time and also the measure of relativistic length.
-But this is not pertinent to the validity of the FRW metric.
+In contrast, on the surface of the earth, the latitudinal axes, or geodesics of constant longitude, diverge at various angles from the poles.
+Yet here there is no contradiction.
+Divergence is possible because the surface of the earth is described by Riemannian geometry.
+General relativistic metrics, in contrast, are pseudo-Riemannian, and thus only one dimension in the line element ds2 can have a signature of opposite sign.
+If the region of opposite sign is one-dimensional, can the axes in that dimension be non-parallel?
+Would two dimensions not be necessary to accomodate this divergence?
+Interestingly, in the context of 5-dimensional variable mass theories, there are arguably two dimensions of time, t and s, where s is proper time τ.